 It is important not only gather this information but to use it to your advantage.

-Content is key and so it makes sense that you should be measuring its performance.
+As we covered in Part 1, content is key and so it makes sense that you should be measuring its performance.

 The analytics will help you to understand what content your attendees liked, want to see more of, didn’t find helpful, wanted to see that wasn’t there, and more.